-Keeping cats indoors: The primary mode of transmission for FIV is bite wounds from cats infected with FIV.
+Keeping cat indoors: The primary mode of transmission for FIV is bite wounds from cats infected with FIV.
 This usually means outdoor cats with aggressive behaviors.
-Cats that live indoors generally have a longer lifespan than cats that live outdoors.
+Cat indoors generally have a longer lifespan than cats that live outdoors.

 Only bringing FIV-negative cats into the home: If an uninfected cat is living alone or with other uninfected cats, owners should be careful when introducing new cats into the home.
 New cats should be tested for FIV before moving in with other cats.

-Separating FIV positive cats from negative cats: If an owner does choose to home infected cats and uninfected cats, they should keep them in separate living areas. .
+Separating FIV positive cats from negative cats: If an owner does choose to home infected cats and uninfected cats, they should not be sharing food bowls and keep them in separate living areas. .

 Cleaning spaces where an FIV positive cat has occupied